zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

        belongs to.

-   :filter: The :zeek:type:`Log::Filter` instance that controls
+   :filter: The :zeek:type:`Log::Filter` instance that steers
-           the fate of the given log record.
+           the output of the given log record.

 .. zeek:type:: Log::PrintLogInfo
    :source-code: base/frameworks/logging/main.zeek 67 72